segunak/bsmp-charlotte/calendar.md

 # Calendar

-{: .note }
-> **The 2024 BAM Summer Mentorship Program has ended.
+**Please note, the 2024 BAM Summer Mentorship Program has ended.
 This page remains accessible for historical reference purposes only.**

 ---